STATION_MANAGER for Hambone's Blues Party

 With pipes built for power ballads, Meghan Parnell is right at home in the muscular, expansive sound generated by this Ontario-based seven-piece, rhythm-and-horns outfit.
 Her force and focus are a constant on an all-original set both stylish and soulful.
 In addition to the killer title track, “Falls Away”, “Lover Down Slow” and “Left Behind” stand out.
 Very nice work.

-Cover albums are nothing novel and in fact artists paying tributes to their big influences are as normal as apple pie.
+Cover albums are nothing new and in fact artists paying tributes to their big influences are as normal as apple pie.
 Although it was a novel phenomenon in the late 1980s and early 1990’s, especially widespread, when in fact the CD first arrived, and the tributes keep coming 40 years on.
 Case in point is the 2022 release of Got It Covered by American singer-songwriter and multi-instrumentalist Eleanor Underhill.
 Featuring the pop penchants of the ace banjo player and vocalist, Got It Covered kicks off with her truly memorable cover of the Beatles’ “Eleanor Rigby”.
 Other artists getting the treatment here include The Rolling Stones, Rod Stewart, Don Henley, Pink Floyd, Madonna and much more.

 Eleanor spoke with Roots Music Report on some of the tracks; “Feeling Good is an amazing song and I was intrigued to find out that it was written for a British